pradel/leopradel.com/src/blog/boost-create-react-app-workflow/index.md

 #### Esbuild

-[esbuild](https://github.com/evanw/esbuild) is a super-fast javascript/typescript bundler and minifier written in Go. `esbuild` also provide a javascript minifier to replace [terser](https://github.com/terser/terser).
+[esbuild](https://github.com/evanw/esbuild) is a super-fast javascript/typescript bundler and minifier written in Go. `esbuild` also provides a javascript minifier to replace [terser](https://github.com/terser/terser).

 #### Swc